 Looking for some countryside and rainforest exploration?
-The highlands of Costa Rica, with its mountains and valleys, offer incredible views, diverse activities, and more comfortable temperatures (the coasts can get real hot!).
+The highlands of Costa Rica, with its mountains and valleys, offer incredible views, diverse activities, and more comfortable temperatures (the coasts can get very hot).

-In general, we can say that a visit to one of the coasts is a must.
-To make it easy for you, consider visiting Manuel Antonio in the Central Pacific coast, or Puerto Viejo in the south Caribbean coast.
+However, visiting one of the coasts is a must.
+Consider visiting Manuel Antonio on the Central Pacific coast, or Puerto Viejo on the south Caribbean coast.
 These two destinations have a vast array of options when it comes to lodging, food, and activities.

-We suggest you choose three or four locations for your family trip, depending on the time you have.
+We suggest you choose three or four locations for your family trip, depending on the time that you have to travel.
 In our guide on Where to go in Costa Rica, you can read more about specific and well-known destinations in Costa Rica.

 What resorts are like in Costa Rica?

-Like we said before, the problem with large resorts, in Costa Rica and everywhere else in the world, is that they lack the real Costa Rican feel and be very generic.
-It is tough to find a resort that can actually offer the opportunity to get to see and know Costa Rica since most of them aim to please the generic traveler.
+As we said, the problem with large resorts in Costa Rica is that they lack the real Costa Rican feel and can be very generic.
+It is tough to find a resort that can actually offer an opportunity to see the real Costa Rica since most of them offer generic travel experiences.

-We can not deny that larger resorts can provide a good experience for the most part.
-There is a peaceful feeling when you know that logistics, amenities, and services are already taken care of and have been created to provide comfort and ease of mind.
-Add to that that staff at larger resorts are used to handle very large groups of people, which can be convenient if your family is big.
-We at CR Escapes can actually recommend some resorts that have made an effort to combine in the best possible way resort-comfort with the real Costa Rica.
+We cannot deny that larger resorts can provide an easy experience, however, this can also be achieved by knowing that logistics, amenities, and services are already taken care of and have been created to provide comfort and ease of mind for your family.
+That’s what we do.
+The staff at larger resorts may be used to handling very large groups of people, which can be convenient if your family is big, but we handle large family trips all the time with ease.
+Please know that we can recommend some resorts that have made an effort to combine “comfort” with “authenticity”.

 With expert guidance, you can get the comfort, security, and peace of mind that the resorts offer, and still get to see and experience the real authentic Costa Rica.
-That is what we do at Costa Rica Escapes.
-We put together the perfect family itinerary by finding the correct amenities and qualified service providers.
+That is what we do.
+We put together the perfect family itinerary by finding the correct amenities and qualified service providers for your needs.

-When we are working on designing those custom itineraries, we always look for boutique-style hotels located in places that are “off the beaten path.”
-At those accommodations, unforgettable trips can happen.
+When we design custom itineraries, we always look for boutique-style hotels located in places that are “off the beaten path.”
+With these types of accommodations, unforgettable trips happen.

-Smaller hotels tend to appreciate business more, and therefore they want to make sure all of their guests have the best possible time.
-But also the people that run amenities at those destinations believe in personalized service within a welcoming and secure atmosphere.
+Smaller hotels tend to appreciate business more, and therefore, they want to make sure that all of their guests have the best possible time.
+The people that run these hotels believe in personalized service and a welcoming, secure atmosphere.

-What to Do in Costa Rica on your Family Trip?
+What to Do in Costa Rica on a Family Trip?

-The good news is that, in Costa Rica, you can do basically everything that doesn’t involve snow!
-The bad news is that it means you have lots of activities to choose from for your family.
+In Costa Rica, you can do basically everything that doesn’t involve snow!
+That means you have lots of activities to choose from for your family vacation.

-If you are looking for a family adventure vacation, then consider a whitewater rafting trip, a canopy tour, an interpretative hike in the forest and maybe some surfing lessons.
+If you are looking for adventure, then consider a whitewater rafting trip, a canopy tour, an interpretative hike in the forest and maybe even some surfing lessons.
 Our Remote Costa Rica Family Adventure Vacation Itinerary will give you a place to start planning and getting ideas.